Know Before You Go

 What is the Anchorage Concert Association?

-All Anchorage Concert Association mainstage performances are presented at the Alaska Center for the Performing Arts (PAC) located at 621 West 6th Avenue (between 5th & 6th Avenues and F & G Streets in downtown Anchorage).
+Anchorage Concert Association mainstage performances are presented at the Alaska Center for the Performing Arts (PAC) located at 621 West 6th Avenue in downtown Anchorage.
+We also present community events around Anchorage.
+Sign up for emails to get the latest news and events right in your inbox.

-Join us for the pre-concert talks prior to many of our concerts.
+Check out show pages for further artist information, videos, music, and more.
+You can also join pre-show talks prior to many shows.
 This free discussion is held inside the theatre with topics ranging from background on the artist to history of the art form.
-Check out show pages for further artist information, videos, music, and more.

 What should I wear?

-Patrons who require special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by calling (907) 263-2787 (TTY: 263-2717).
+Patrons who need special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by contacting CenterTix at (907) 263-2787 or email@example.com.
 Infrared headsets are available for use in all theatres.
 A deposit or identification is required.

 Who are the ushers?

 Ushers are members of a volunteer program coordinated by the PAC.
-If you have questions or comments about “Ushering in the Arts” or are interested in being a volunteer, please call the PAC at 907-263-2920.
+If you have questions or comments about “Ushering in the Arts” or are interested in becoming an usher, please call the PAC at 907-263-2921.

 What if I arrive late?